snac-cooperative/snac_aspace_plugin/README.md

 Otherwise, it will be labeled `Export to SNAC`, and will create a new background job to export that record to SNAC.

 Agents are linked to SNAC via links to the SNAC identity within the Agent's Record ID section.
-Currently, exporting an Agent will also export any Resources that link to that Agent.
+Currently, exporting an Agent will also export any Resource Records that link to that Agent.
 This will become a selectable option.

 Resources are linked to SNAC via links to the SNAC resource within the Resource's External Documents section.